ryanmend/IoT-Device-Security-Assessment/src/02_framework/device_model.md

 Interfaces are required to connect two or more components with each other.
 Interactions between device-internal elements or between device-internal and device-external elements are only possible via interfaces.
 Based on which components are connected by an interface, it can be categorized as a machine-to-machine or human-to-machine interface.
 As long as at least one of the connected components is a device-internal element, the interface itself is also part of the device.

 Within this guide, the following kinds of interfaces will be differentiated, all of which are either directly or indirectly mentioned in the list of attack surfaces, composed by OWASP ([source][owasp_iot_attack_surface_areas]):

-- **Internal interfaces (machine-to-machine):** These interfaces are used to establish a connection between device-internal elements and are not accessible from outside the device enclosure.

-  *Examples: JTAG, UART, SPI*

 - **Physical interfaces (machine-to-machine):** Physical interfaces  are used to establish a connection between device-internal and -external elements, based on a physical connection between the components or the respective interfaces of those components.
 Therefore, physical interfaces require a socket or a port, built into the device enclosure and thus are accessible from outside the device.